edgedb/edgedb-go/rstdocs/index.rst

 Nested structures are also not directly allowed but you can use `json <https://www.edgedb.com/docs/edgeql/insert#bulk-inserts>`_ instead.

-By default EdgeDB will ignore embedded structs when marshaling/unmarshaling.
+By default Gel will ignore embedded structs when marshaling/unmarshaling.
 To treat an embedded struct's fields as part of the parent struct's fields, tag the embedded struct with \`gel:"$inline"\`.